 Reflection is often a time when parents look back on their kids’ first eighteen or twenty years and evaluate what has happened.
 They ask: What opportunities did I miss?
 What should I have done differently?
 And, is it too late to make things better?

 Simply the fact that the kids have moved out of the house on their own can bring a sense of emptiness.
-And if a parent was too busy during his kids’ early years, reflection can be a melancholy or even painful time.
-Even parents who were committed to their children will re-think their parenting careers-processing the good times and the not-so-good.
+And if a parent was too busy during her kids’ early years, reflection can be a melancholy or even painful time.
+Even parents who were committed to their children will re-think their parenting careers — processing the good times and the not-so-good.

 That’s a big reason why being a grandparent is a magical time.
-Where a reflecting parent is focused largely on the past, grandchildren practically force him to look toward the future.
+Where a reflecting parent is focused largely on the past, grandchildren practically force her to look toward the future.
 Instead of focusing on what is ending, grandkids help restore hope in what’s ahead.
-Instead of dwelling on mistakes he may have made, now he can start planning to leave a positive legacy for future generations.
+Instead of dwelling on mistakes she may have made, now she can start planning to leave a positive legacy for future generations.

-So no matter how you did as a parent, it’s time to think ahead; look forward to your new title someday, a wonderful new beginning-being a grandparent
+So no matter how you did as a parent, it’s time to think ahead; enjoy your new title and a wonderful new beginning — being a grandparent.